ICGC-TCGA-PanCancer/pancancer-documentation/pancan-scripts/docs/SITES.md

 There are maps and tables on this page that were made using d3.
 You can see more about the maps [here](http://datamaps.github.io/) and see more about tables [here](https://github.com/ICGC-TCGA-PanCancer/pancancer-info/blob/develop/pancan-scripts/docs/how-to-tables.md).
 I highly recommend looking at these before moving on.

 ## Adding New Train
-Adding a train invovles changing the scripts and should not be too much of a hassel.
-For this exmaple you will see how to add data train 2.0
+Adding a train involves changing the scripts and should not be too much of a hassle.
+For this example you will see how to add data train 2.0

 ### First Step - Changing Scripts
 The first thing you need to do go into the script align_count.pl and add a couple of things.
 You need to add the data train 2.0 file that we will be reading from.
 Go into the spreadsheet for the report and make a tsv file on the server.
 The report for data train 2.0 is found here https://docs.google.com/spreadsheets/d/1X3ZO3SIRm7emv3F5jCU116EprDWJnRGNqCB8x5HqOws/edit#gid=1173712136 you can just copy and paste the spreadsheet into a file called train_2.csv